 These skills require a worker to be adaptable, flexible, social and connected to the world around them.
 They highlight the importance of seeing the big picture, connecting the dots and anticipating change with creativity.

-From the Agility Quotient study results, it is clear that innovation resonates strongly with employers and employees.
-When we asked employers and job seekers to identify the most important skill of the future in the workplace, novel and adaptive thinking came first (61%).
+The Agility Quotient study results clearly show that innovation resonates strongly with employers and employees.
+When we asked employers and job seekers to identify the most crucial skill of the future in the workplace, novel and adaptive thinking came first (61%).

-Here are some powerful steps to move you in the right direction:
+Here are some decisive steps to move you in the right direction:

-1. Define the big picture: Seek a full understanding of the major goals of the organisation, and how you can contribute.
+- Seek a complete understanding of the organisation's primary goals and how you can contribute.

-3. Learn about the way other professions work: If you’re in marketing, gather knowledge around how the finance department works, about the skills of an HR person, about design and manufacturing etc. This will boost your multi-disciplinary thinking.
+- If you're in marketing, gather knowledge about how the finance department works, the skills of an HR person, design and manufacturing etc. This will boost your multi-disciplinary thinking.

-4. Strengthen your critical thinking: Consider issues not from the point of view of somebody in your specific line of work, but from the point of view of the CEO.
-When you go to your manager with a problem, also bring several creative solutions.
+- Consider issues not from the point of view of somebody in your specific line of work but the point of view of the CEO.
+Bring several creative solutions when you go to your manager with a problem.

 - When applying for a role, discuss case studies of when you have collaborated with others from various disciplines within an organisation.